 A-3.8.2.6.(1) Application to Security Access Systems.
-Sentence 3.8.2.6.(1) is not intended to reduce the functionality of security devices that limit access to secure areas and are addressed by other Sections of the British Columbia Building Code.
+Sentence 3.8.2.6.(1) is not intended to reduce the functionality of security devices that limit access to secure areas and are addressed by other Sections of the Building By-law.